 Q: What is a good time for a first half marathon?

-A: When training for your first half marathon, being able to cross the finish line anywhere between 2 hours 20 minutes and 3 hours is an achievable goal for many beginner runners.
+When training for your first half marathon, crossing the finish line anywhere between 2 hours 20 minutes and 3 hours is an achievable goal for many beginner runners.

 Q: What should my first half marathon pace be?